tournepivoine/shinpokered-fr/README.md

 - Assigned a proper forget-move sfx during battle
 - Fixed input priority on menus
 - Minor adjustments to title screen and intro
+- Re-added the reference to the Kanto region in the JP translation

 #Bugfixes: